Complex and Adaptive Dynamical Systems: A Primer: Competitive Dynamics and Winning Coalitions

-\item\underline{Separation of time scales}\\ A separation of time scales is obtained when the $\Gamma_\varphi^\pm$ are much smaller than the average strength of an excitatory link, $\bar w$, leading to transient-state dynamics.
-Once the reservoir of a winning clique is depleted, it looses, via $f_z(\varphi)$, its ability to suppress other sites.
-The mutual intra-clique excitation is suppressed via $f_w(\varphi)$. \end{itemize}
+\item[--]Separation of Time Scales: \looseness1 A separation of time scales is obtained when {} $\Gamma_\varphi^\pm$ are much smaller than the average strength of an excitatory link, $\bar w$, leading to transient state dynamics.
+Once the reservoir of a winning clique is depleted, it {loses}, via $f_z(\varphi)$, its ability to suppress other sites.
+The mutual intraclique excitation is suppressed via $f_w(\varphi)$.